 - What language do you use in communication?
 Short and simple, or detailed?Serious or lighthearted?

 Once you have established your company’s tone of voice and an understanding of social media etiquette, then it’s time to solve the challenge of handling queries across multiple channels and marketplaces.

 How do you manage the volume of requests from the ‘always on’ customer?
 When you’re under pressure with marketplace SLAs and customer expectations of a near-immediate response on social 24/7, how can you fulfil their needs and avoid suspension from marketplaces for missing a response deadline, let alone avoid spoiling a hard-earned reputation?

 We’ve been listening to online sellers and understand the difficulties faced when managing a myriad of marketplaces, social channels and points of contact with your customer.
 Top performers in social customer support are 92 percent likely to recommend that you enable your agents with a fully integrated system that includes all the information and interaction history for their customers on one screen.
 Here’s how the businesses who are succeeding at social customer support are surpassing their goals.

 The Customer Support Solution

-xSellco Fusion gives you a unified view of all your customer data across multiple social channels and marketplaces within one single interface.
-Our insights reveal that Fusion speeds up your response times by 46 percent when you streamline multiple channels into one centralized system.
+eDesk by xSellco gives you a unified view of all your customer data across multiple social channels and marketplaces within one single interface.
+Our insights reveal that eDesk speeds up your response times by 46 percent when you streamline multiple channels into one centralized system.

 It is important for online sellers to understand customer sentiment in order to improve their experience and increase sales.
 A great takeaway from Fusion is that you can analyze customer insights, historical interactions and learn from behavioral trends to improve efficiency and grow your business.